tapdata/tapdata.github.io/docs/TapData Shell/tapshell-usage.md

 ### Display the resources

-To display the resources in the TapData system, you can use the command `show`
+To display the resources in the Tapdata system, you can use the command `show`

 #### `show datasources`

-To list the datasources in the TapData system, use the command `show datasources` and get the return like below.
+To list the datasources in the Tapdata system, use the command `show datasources` and get the return like below.

 ```
 id     status     database_type        name